AdobeDocs/journey-optimizer-b2b.en/help/user/content/configure-aem-repositories.md

 ---
 # Configure Experience Manager asset repositories

-Adobe Journey Optimizer B2B Edition integrates with Experience Manager Assets, allowing more than just using assets like emails within the journey.
-It ensures transparency by exchanging information with Experience Assets.
-You would need to configure the connection to Adobe Experience Assets inside the Configuration section to enable this.
+Adobe Journey Optimizer B2B Edition integrates with Adobe Experience Manager Assets as a Cloud Service, allowing more than just using assets like emails within an account journey.
+It ensures transparency by exchanging information with Experience Manager Assets.
+You must configure the connection to Adobe Experience Assets to enable this capability.

 Adobe Experience Manager Cloud Manager is organized into programs, and each program has multiple environments and repositories ([Learn more](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/using-cloud-manager/programs/program-types)).
 When you configure Adobe Experience Manager Assets in Adobe Journey Optimizer B2B Edition, you set up connections to each repository that you want to use for accessing digital assets.